tmux-plugins/tmux-sidebar/README.md

 ### Options

-You can customize `tmux-sidebar` by placing the options to `.tmux.conf` and reloading Tmux environment.
+Customize `tmux-sidebar` by placing options in `.tmux.conf` and reloading Tmux environment.

+> How can I run some other command in the sidebar?

+    set -g @sidebar-tree-command 'ls -1'

 > Can I have the sidebar on the right?